zeesofttechlibraries/core/core/src/main/java/com/zeesofttechlibraries/core/extensions/README.md

 ---

 ### ResourceExtensions
-Extension functions to safely and concisely fetch resources from a `Context`.
+Extension functions to safely and concisely fetch resources like colors, drawables, and strings.

 **Import:**
 ```kotlin